DavidMarom/rele.ai-challenge-david-marom/README.md

 Or create your own:
 Send a GET request to http://localhost:8081/group (or ungroup) \
-Put the YAML format in the request body
+Put the YAML you wich to group / ungroup in the request body

 ### Config file for the group route